Rama Kulasekhara

-Rama Kulasekhara (fl. late 11th century CE) was the last ruler of the Chera Perumal dynasty of medieval Kerala.
+Rama Kulasekhara (fl. late 11th century CE) was the last ruler of the medieval Chera dynasty of Kerala.
 He was a contemporary of the Chola kings Kulottunga I (1070–1120) and Vikrama Chola (1118–35 AD).
-Rama Kulaskehara is best known for briefly recovering the Kollam-Trivandrum-Nagercoil region from the powerful Chola empire around 1100/02 AD.
+Rama Kulaskehara is best known for briefly recovering the Kollam-Trivandrum-Nagercoil region from the powerful Chola empire around 1100–1102 AD.

-Inscriptions related to Rama Kulasekhara can be found at Panthalayani Kollam near Quilandy, Thiruvaloor (on Periyar), Perunna near Changanassery, Nedumpuram Thali (Wadakkanchery) and at Kollam.
-Weakened authority of the Chera Perumal is evident in some of the inscriptions of Rama Kulasekhara.
-In 1099 AD, the leader of the Nair warriors of Nedumpurayur Nadu is seen handling the affairs of the Nedumpuram Thali, a state-sponsored temple.
-In 1102 AD, Rama Kulasekhara publicly atoned for the wrongs committed by him against the Brahmin community.
-An inscription dated to 1122 AD, found at Thiruvalanchuzhi, Tanjore (dated in the regnal year of king Vikrama Chola), also remembers Rama Kulasekhara.
+Inscriptions related to Rama Kulasekhara have been found at Panthalayani Kollam near Quilandy, Thiruvaloor (on the Periyar), Perunna near Changanassery, Nedumpuram Thali (Wadakkanchery), and Kollam.
+The weakened authority of Kulaskehara is evident in some of these inscriptions.
+In c.
+1099 AD, the leader of the Nair warriors in central Kerala is recorded as administering the affairs of the Nedumpuram Thali; a state-sponsored royal temple.
+In 1102 AD, Kulasekhara is attested in an inscription as having publicly atoned for "wrongs committed" against the Brahmin community—an act that was highly unusual for a reigning Chera ruler (Kollam Rameswaram temple inscription).
+An inscription of a Chera princess, dated to 1122 AD and found at Thiruvalanchuzhi in Tanjore (dated in the regnal year of Chola ruler Vikrama Chola), also refers to Rama Kulasekhara.

-Kollam functioned as the second headquarters of the Chera Perumal kingdom towards the final phase of Rama Kulasekhara's rule (c.
-1100/02 AD - c.
+Kollam functioned as the second headquarters of the medieval Chera kingdom during the final phase of Rama Kulasekhara's rule (c.
+1100/02 AD – c.
 1122/23).
 According to scholars, "the strategic advantage of marriage relations with the old ruling clan of Kollam in securing the loyalty of Venadu can also be considered in the light of continuous Chola-Pandya attacks in south Kerala".
-There is a tradition that Vira Kerala, a ruler of Kollam in early 12th century, was a son of the last Chera king.
+There is also a Kerala tradition that Vira Kerala, a ruler of Kollam in early 12th century, was a son of the last Chera king.

 Career

-Corrections by M. G. S. Narayanan (1972) on K. A. Nilakanta Sastri (1955, revised) point out that Chola ruler Kulottunga I oversaw only one expedition to the Chera Perumal kingdom (in c.
-1097).
-Sastri had assumed that Kulottunga led two military thrusts to south Kerala in c.
-1077-1081 and in c.
-1097.

-Rama Kulasekhara came to the Chera Perumal throne in c.
-1089/90.
-Rama was the personal name and "Kulasekhara" was the coronation title.
-The first record of the king - as "Kulasekhara - Koyil Adhikarikal" - is found in the courtyard of the Panthalayani Kollam Bhagavathi temple in northern Kerala.
-Another inscription of "Kulasekhara Perumal" (1092 AD) can be found at the Thiruvaloor temple in the Periyar valley.
-Port Vizhinjam in the Ay country was called "Rajendra Chola Pattinam" by Kulottunga I Chola in 1091 AD.'
+Rama Kulasekhara, according to the Kollam Rameswaram inscription, ascended the medieval Chera throne around c.
+1089/90 AD.
+"Rama" was perhaps his personal name, while "Kulasekhara" ("Head-Ornament of the Race") functioned as his coronation title.
+The earliest known record of the king, in which he is styled "Kulasekhara–Koyil Adhikarikal", is found in the courtyard of the Panthalayani Kollam Bhagavathi Temple in northern Kerala.
+Another inscription referring to him as "Kulasekhara Perumal", dated to 1092 CE, is located at the Thiruvaloor temple in the Periyar valley.